 Faculty website: http://www.pbs.tripos.cam.ac.uk

 Being located near the centre of Cambridge, St Catharine's is only a short stroll to the Departments of Social and Development Psychology, and Experimental Psychology.
 Not only is it an ancient and traditional college with a legacy of academic success and excellence, St Catharine’s is widely regarded for its friendly and relaxed atmosphere, not to mention its superb sporting facilities.
 Students reading PBS will be taught by experienced and knowledgeable supervisors, many of whom are based in the Departments of Social and Development, and Experimental Psychology, and contribute to the course.

-We expect that most candidates will have studied Mathematics and/or one of Biology, Physics or Chemistry at A-level or equivalent, in addition to other academically demanding subjects in sciences, arts or humanities/social sciences.
+Regarding school subjects and exams, we prefer candidates to have studied Mathematics and/or one of Biology, Physics or Chemistry at A-level or equivalent, in addition to other academically demanding subjects in sciences, arts or humanities/social sciences.
 Previous study of Psychology is neither particularly recommended nor a disadvantage.
 A typical A-level conditional offer would be A*AA in three academic subjects and we would normally ask that the A* be in Maths, Biology, Physics or Chemistry.
 Offers based on other examination systems would be set with a similar emphasis.
 Applications are warmly welcomed from candidates whose schools consider them capable of achieving these results.

 St Catharine’s College strongly supports the moderation schemes put in place by the Cambridge Colleges and will ensure that strong applicants for whom we do not have room are considered by other Colleges.
 We anticipate admitting 2-3 students to read PBS each year.

 Applicants to St Catharine's from 2020 onwards will not have to take an admissions assessment, either before or on the day of interview.
 You may of course be asked at interview to solve problems, plot graphs, design experiments and discuss sample results.